 North Haven Marina

 This is a popular spot for land-based fishermen after bream and mulloway.
 It’s also the site of a few sailing clubs, a marina and popular boat ramp.
-Way back in my fishing days I used to watch the dolphins ride the bow waves of passing ships and wonder why.
+Way back in my fishing days, I watched the dolphins ride the bow waves of passing ships here and wonder why they did it.

 Things to remember